Evelyn Kawamoto: American records

 In 1949, Kawamoto broke the American record in the 300-meter individual medley (IM) and 200-meter breaststroke on the same day.
 A month later, she won both events at the US Nationals.
 On the final day of the 1952 U.S. Women's Olympic Trials, she set the American record in the 400-meter freestyle.
+Gaining immediate coverage from the New York Times, Kawamoto had first broken the American record for the 400 freestyle in 1948, when she bettered the standing record of her own Hawaii Swim Club teammate and 1948 Olympic gold medalist Thelma Kalama.